Actuarial-Control-Cycle-T1-2026/group-page-showcase-4001-crusaders-1/README.md

 ```

-Once the shipment portfolio was created, simulations were run utilising poison and gamma distribution implied by our frequency and severity GLM modelling.
-Doing it as such ensured that claims followed distributions based on their covariate compositions as opposed to fitting a gamma distribution on the overall claim severity profile which would fail to differentiate the risk associated with covariate inputs.
+Once the shipment portfolio was created, simulations were run utilising the poison and gamma distribution implied by our frequency and severity GLM modelling.
+This allowed claims to follow a distribution based on their covariate compositions as opposed to fitting a gamma distribution on the overall claim severity profile which would fail to differentiate the covariate risk.

 ```r
 n_sim <- 10000
 n_rows <- nrow(practice_data_freq_helionis)